AmpersandJS/ampersandjs.com/learn_markdown/forms.md

 On the developer side, it's hard to do forms right.
 No matter what library we use, it seems to never *quite* do what we want it to.

-On the other hand for simple cases if we've got a model that describes exactly what data we ultimately need in order to talk to the API, it's annoying to have to write a bunch of form fields each time to just be able to request that data from the users.
+On the other hand, for simple cases if we've got a model that describes exactly what data the API expects, it's annoying to have to write a bunch of form fields each time to just be able to request that data from the users.

 ## So what do we do in ampersand for this?